Enter study data manually

 If the support for judgement text is not included this will raise a Validation Error in the Dashboard.

+Please ensure you include the correct information in the support for judgement text box in RevMan.
 At the moment this needs to be done manually, i.e. there is no way to automatically transfer these judgements from a file or an application.

-6.d View the Risk of Bias summary graph
+6.c View the Risk of Bias summary graph

 Please do not create the automated Risk of Bias figures in the Figures section of your review as these are only meant to be used with Risk of Bias 1 and are likely to be too large to publish.

-6.e View the Risk of Bias table
+6.d View the Risk of Bias table

 Please note that you cannot currently add footnotes to a Risk of Bias 2 table in RevMan.